sachagd/converters/pdf(s)2pdf/README.txt

-Put as many pdf as you want in the input folder, then execute main.py
+Put as many pdf files as you want in the input folder, then execute main.py